smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 The Other Stuff
 ===============================================================================

-Not everything is puppy dogs and rainbows, some troubleshooting requires additional setup or different techniques.
+Not everything is puppy dogs and rainbows.
+Some troubleshooting steps require additional setup or different techniques.
+In this section I will show you commands which can be run using ``Invoke-Command`` or ``Enter-PSSession`` to manage iis, interact with files or perform local web requests.

 ### Managing IIS